ARTICLE

 Building a credible, trustworthy website should be a top priority for any nonprofit organization.
 When visitors don't trust your online presence, it undermines their faith in your organization and mission.

-While the original Stanford guidelines are still highly influential, I think it’s valuable to supplement them with an update that addresses the distinct needsand best practices for today’s nonprofit websites.
+While the original Stanford guidelines are still influential, I think it’s valuable to add to them with an update that addresses best practices specifically for today’s nonprofit websites.

-This reimagined framework provides 10 essential principles for projecting legitimacy, authority, and human connection from the moment someone interacts with your website.
+This edited framework provides context behind the original 10 essential principles, to help nonprofits think about projecting legitimacy, authority, and human connection from the moment someone interacts with your website.
 I used the exact initial wording of Stanford’s guidelines, but reordered the recommendations to be in approximate order of priority for a nonprofit site in today’s world.

 Show that there's a real organization behind your site.

 This is even more true in today's world of misinformation and AI.
-Make it very clear what organization has created the site.
+Make it very clear, on each page, what organization has created the site.
 Add information so that visitors can validate your organization’s credibility: a physical address, links to nonprofit rating organizations, membership organization that you belong to, perhaps a map to your physical office, if you have one.

 Design your site so it looks professional (or is appropriate for your purpose).